 Typically, your surgeon will remove excess breast tissue through cuts in the lower part of your breasts.
 Your nipples will be moved to fit the new shape.
 He or she will reshape your breasts and close the cuts with stitches, which may be dissolvable.
 Your surgeon may wrap your breasts in a special supportive dressing or support bra.

 Fine plastic tubes may be left in each breast afterwards, which will be taken out before you go home.
 These drain blood and fluids into a bag.

 Sometimes, breast liposuction may be an option.
 Your surgeon will remove fat from your breasts through a plastic tube.
 Talk to your surgeon for more information about breast liposuction.

-Removable stitches will be taken out after seven to 14 days.
+Removable stitches will be taken out after ten to 14 days.
 The amount of time dissolvable stitches will take to disappear depends on the type of stitches you have.
 Your surgeon will advise you about this.

 If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

 At your initial appointment, your surgeon should give advice about when you will be able to return to your usual activities.
 You may need two to four weeks off work, depending on your job, and you shouldn’t do any heavy lifting for around six weeks afterwards.